etsang647/shapes-demo/README.md

 # shapes-demo
-An interactive platforming demo with 2d shapes, based on [this paper](https://www.nature.com/articles/nature06288) by Hamlin et al., 2007 and written for a developmental psychology class project (see figure [here](https://www.nature.com/articles/nature06288/figures/1)).
+An interactive platforming demo with 2d shapes based on [this paper](https://www.nature.com/articles/nature06288) by Hamlin et al., 2007.
+Written for a developmental psychology class project and inspired by this figure [here](https://www.nature.com/articles/nature06288/figures/1).

 **Controls**
 * A and D to move the left rectangle